matvaibhav/CSE505_ComputingWithLOgic/Bus  Driver Scheduling Problem/README.txt

 ================================================================

-To test the provided encoding using the ASP solver Clingo [1], use the following example call which was tested for Clingo 4.4.0:
+To test the provided encoding using the ASP solver Clingo [1], please use the following example call which was tested for Clingo 4.4.0:

 clingo .\bus.lp .\Instances\c1.lp --opt-strategy=usc,3 --configuration=tweety